 The DMV currently funds and administers the West Virginia Motorcycle Safety Program.
 The Motorcycle Safety Program was transferred to the GHSP in October 2006.
 West Virginia qualified funding under the Section 2010 Motorcyclist Safety Program in FFY 2006 through FFY 2011.
-Section 2010 and Section 405(f) funding will be used by DMV/GHSP to enhance the Motorcycle Safety Awareness Program through paid media and through PI&E. Each of the eight Regional Traffic Safety Programs will be responsible for Motorcycle Simulator Training in their areas.
+Section 2010 and Section 405(f) funding will be used by DMV/GHSP to enhance the Motorcycle Safety Awareness Program through paid media and through PI&E. Each of the eight Regional Traffic Safety Programs will be responsible for

+Motorcycle Simulator Training in their areas.
 A reduction in the number of unhelmeted fatalities will be addressed through emphasis on West Virginia's motorcycle helmet law in both media campaigns and Motorcycle Safety training courses.

-- 1. Reduce motorcyclist fatalities by 7.1 percent from 28 (2010-2014 average) to 26 by 2017. - 2.
-Reduce unhelmeted motorcyclist fatalities 12.5 percent from nine (2010-2014 average) to eight by 2017.
+- Reduce motorcyclist fatalities by 7.1 percent from 28 (2010-2014 average) to 26 by December 31, 2018. - Reduce unhelmeted motorcyclist fatalities by 24.4 percent from 8 (2011-2015 average) to 6 by December 31, 2018.